jrudolph/rajivkurian.github.com/source/_posts/2013-01-08-remote-controlled-html5-presentation-with-a-go-backend-part-1.markdown

   c.StartReader()
 }
 ```
 We have a working websocket connection now.
-In Part 2 we'll look at the implementation of the hub that let's remote clients talk to the presentation clients.
+In Part 2 we'll look at the implementation of the hub that let's remote-controller clients talk to the presentation clients.